 Imports from Chile

-New Zealand and Chile produce similar products at the same time of year so trade in goods between the two countries is modest.
-However, Chile is a significant destination for New Zealand investment, particularly in the agricultural and energy sectors.
+Thanks to our geographic similarities Chile provides an ideal destination for New Zealand investment, particularly in the agricultural and energy sectors.
 Fonterra owns a 99.4% share of Soprole, Chile’s largest dairy processor.
 We also have significant farming investments in southern Chile, eg New Zealand company Manuka purchased Chile’s largest farm (19,000ha) in March 2008.

-There's strong potential for growth in tourism services, helped by LAN airline's Santiago to Auckland route.
+There's strong potential for growth in tourism services, helped by LAN airline's daily flights between Santiago and Auckland.

 Free trade agreements with Chile

 We have regional free trade agreements that include Chile:

 - Trans-Pacific Strategic Economic Partnership - P4

 - Chile is a signatory to the Trans-Pacific Partnership (TPP)